The D.O.C.: Feud with Dr. Dre and Helter Skelter

 In 1996, the D.O.C. attempted a comeback following the car crash which severely damaged his vocal cords.
 The album, titled Helter Skelter, produced two singles with music videos.
 Helter Skelter was widely ignored and even somewhat discredited by the D.O.C. himself.
-The name of the album is a reference to Charles Manson's idea of The Beatles' "Helter Skelter" prophesying the end of the world.
+The name of the album is a reference to Charles Manson's idea of the Beatles' "Helter Skelter" prophesying the end of the world.

 The title and concept behind this album were originally developed by Dr. Dre as a collaborative effort between him and Ice Cube, titled Heltah Skeltah.
-At that time, however, the D.O.C. had become disillusioned with Death Row Records and Dre, having received no payment for his work ghostwriting at Death Row.
-So in late 1994, D.O.C. decided to leave Death Row and headed to Atlanta.
+In late 1994, D.O.C. left Death Row for Atlanta.
 Taking lyrics he had already written for Heltah Skeltah, he recorded Helter Skelter, keeping the name to spite Dre.
-His lyrics were inspired by the writings of Milton William Cooper.
-Especially noticeable in songs Secret Plan and Welcome to the New World.
+His lyrics were inspired by the writings of Milton William Cooper, which is especially noticeable in songs Secret Plan and Welcome to the New World.

 Silverback Records and Deuce

 In 1997, the D.O.C. founded his own Dallas-based record label, Silverback Records.
-The D.O.C. introduced Dallas rapper 6Two to Dre, who featured him on his 1999 comeback album 2001; Curry and also provided lyrics for the album.
+The D.O.C. introduced Dallas rapper 6Two to Dre, who featured him on his 1999 comeback album 2001; Curry also provided lyrics for the album.
 On July 20, 2000, the D.O.C. appeared on stage with Dr. Dre and Snoop Dogg at The Centrum in Worcester, Massachusetts during the Up in Smoke Tour.

 In 2003, the D.O.C. released his third album entitled Deuce on Silverback Records.
 The album was originally meant to be a 6Two album, completely produced by Dr. Dre and released through Aftermath Entertainment.
 However, D.O.C. and Dre argued over whether D.O.C. should be rapping on the album.
 The D.O.C.'s presence on this album is minimal however, making an appearance to introduce tracks or perform in skits such as "My Prayer" and "Souliloquy".
 The only single released from Deuce was "The Shit", which features former-N.W.A members MC Ren and Ice Cube, along with Snoop Dogg and 6Two.
 Deuce focuses primarily on showcasing other artists on D.O.C.'s Silverback Records label, including U.P.-T.I.G.H.T., El Dorado, and in particular, 6Two.